 Find out how to join us

-Men of Worth is actively run by Project Directors Ian Walkden and Andy Wade, along with our other Director Helen Wade, who fulfills more of a supporting role.
-We are also ably supported by Edith Thompson.
+Men of Worth is actively run by Project Directors Andy Wade and Ian Walkden, along with our other Director Helen Wade, who fulfills a supporting role.

 We would like to take this opportunity to thank some people for their inspiration, expert help and assistance with the research work of our project and help with displaying our exhibition material in the library.